Is Argan Oil Comedogenic?

 You’ve probably noticed that argan oil is rated at a 0 for comedogenicity, which means it does not clog pores at all.

-It can moisturize and soften the skin, and even helps reduce acne.
+It can moisturise and soften the skin, and even help reduce acne.

 Can Argan Oil Clog Pores?

-However, it’s important to remember that oil comedogenicity is not an exact science, especially since everyone’s skin reacts to things differently.
+However, it’s essential to remember that oil comedogenicity is not an exact science, especially since everyone’s skin reacts differently to various substances.

-While argan oil is not likely to clog your pores, if you have particularly sensitive skin or you are allergic to some compound within the oil, it can cause bumps and irritation.
+While argan oil is unlikely to clog your pores, if you have particularly sensitive skin or are allergic to a compound within the oil, it can cause bumps and irritation.

 Can Argan Oil Cause Acne?

 If you have acne-prone skin, you shouldn’t be afraid to use argan oil.
-It’s not known for causing acne or irritating the skin.
+It’s not known to cause acne or irritate the skin.

-As mentioned above, you should still patch test the oil on your skin before you start using it regularly, just in case you have any sensitivities to it.
+As mentioned above, you should still patch test the oil on your skin before using it regularly, in case you have any sensitivities to it.

 Is It Safe To Use Pure Argan Oil?